muratk3n/thirdwave/en/README.md

 see even then, part of the collective subconcious created the "respected leaders of government asked Trump to run" legend which is basically what QAnon is about.
 "He couldn't have been some f-ing guy!".
-That is thinking, the hole this consp is trying to fill.
+That is the hole this consp is trying to fill.

 ---